antosubash/blog/src/_posts/dotnet-and-react-nextjs-large-file-upload-with-tus.md

 ## dotnet project

-### Create the .net project using this following command.
+### Create the .net project using this following command

 ```bash
 dotnet new webapp -n FileUpload -o .